expressjs/discussions/docs/adr/lts-strategy.md

 The project will maintain two types of documentation for this:

-**Project documentation for the maintainers:**
+#### Project documentation for the maintainers:

 This includes this doc, but also detailed things about the process that are not necessary for anyone but us.
-This documentation will live in one of three places:
+This documentation will live in one of two places:

 1. The `discussions` repo.
 If the content applies to more than one repo/package in any of the three orgs, is general in nature, or otherwise has no logical other place to go it goes here.
 2. The individual repo/package to which it applies.
 If an individual package has more detailed or different needs the docs will live along with the repo as decided by the captains.

-**User documentation:**
+#### User documentation:

 This will be produced for the website.
 While the source content of it may live in other places (for example a repo to produce an image for the schedule), the users will be directed to the website to view the current updated version.
+This will also co-locate with documentation about Node.js support and other related support content.

-**Next steps:**
+#### Next steps:

 - Update the existing LTS doc with more details from this decision
 - Update website pages with more details from this decision